nikosxenakis/pumas_and_hares/README.md

 [![Build                status](https://travis-ci.com/nikosxenakis/pumas_and_hares.svg?token=5FvzyxcLtApTEz5x7oVA&branch=master)](https://travis-ci.org/nikosxenakis)

 # Pumas and Hares
 This repository is the outcome of a group project for the Programming Skills class in the 2018 High Performance Computing Masters at Edinburgh University.
-The program held is this repository is  a two-dimensional predator-prey model with spatial diffusion using C++.
+The program held in this repository is  a two-dimensional predator-prey model with spatial diffusion using C++.
 The aim was to produce a “best practice” scientific code within a full development framework (i.e. revision control, build tools, unit test, framework etc.).

 ## Prerequisites